hibana-enclave/sgx-lkl/README.md

 SGX-LKL can be run in hardware mode, when it requires an Intel SGX compatible CPU, and also in software simulation mode, when it runs on any Intel CPU without hardware security guarantees.

+> **Warning** : This branch contains an experimental port of SGX-LKL to use Open Enclave as an enclave abstraction layer.
+> This is an ongoing research project.
+> Various features are under development and there are several known bugs.

 ## A. System Requirements for SGX-STEP